Loading...

 Headline list pricing is similar across CrowdStrike, SentinelOne and Sophos at the EDR tier — the meaningful differences are in tiering, what is bundled vs unbundled, and managed-service uplifts:

 BNM RMiT does not name a specific EDR product.
 The expectation in paragraphs 10 (logging and monitoring) and 11 (cyber resilience) is that licensed financial institutions deploy effective endpoint detection-and-response capability with continuous monitoring and rapid incident response.
 EDR is the mainstream technology category that satisfies this; most Malaysian banks have one of the top three vendors deployed.
 Data-localisation interpretations vary by institution — discuss your specific stance with your DPO and your BNM examiner.
-See our BNM RMiT compliance practice.
+Evidence packs for RMiT examiners should include endpoint coverage metrics, policy version history, telemetry retention configuration, and a sample alert-to-response timeline.
+See our BNM RMiT compliance practice for the full evidence-pack framework.
+For those wanting to validate detection efficacy, our penetration testing team can execute a controlled MITRE ATT&CK simulation against your EDR deployment.

 List pricing across the leading vendors typically lands in the USD 5-15 per endpoint per month band for the standard EDR tier, scaling up to USD 25-60 per endpoint per month for premium XDR / managed-threat-hunting tiers.
 In MYR terms, plan for RM 25-75 per endpoint per month at the EDR tier and RM 120-300 at the XDR tier.
 Real customer pricing varies materially with seat count, multi-year commitment, and channel discount — a 5,000-seat enterprise typically negotiates 30-50% off list.
 We brief on realistic Malaysian-market pricing as part of the selection engagement.